rspeer/dominiate/README.md

 -------
 Short-term planned features include:

+- Implement almost all the cards
 - Don't buy cards that make you instantly lose
-- Implement almost all the cards

-Longer term plans:

-- Simulate the effects of playing cards (to a shallow depth) in order to choose an action.
-- Calculate the game-theoretic implications of a buy, to implement the Penultimate Province Rule.
-- Hook into Golem, in order to buy a card based on the situation

-Things I never plan to implement without help:

-- Tricks with multi-revealing Secret Chamber
-- Outpost
-- Possession
+- Test cases, making sure the simulator keeps working in weird situations

+Some specific features I hope for Dominiate to eventually have appear tagged with "feature" on the Issues list.